SufficientDaikon/aether/README.md

 # AETHER

-> **Development Paused** — AETHER is currently on hold while I figure out the direction I want to take the project.
-Expect development to resume in a week or so.
-The codebase, docs, and MCP server all remain functional as-is.
+> **Development Paused**  AETHER is currently on hold while I figure out the direction I want to take the project. do keep in mind that it's still a work in progress so instalation is not easy.

 **Autonomous Agent Orchestration Framework**

 AETHER is a multi-agent LLM orchestration framework built on Bun.
 It coordinates a 3-tier agent hierarchy (Master/Manager/Worker) across 28 subsystems — including context-aware routing, pre/post LLM guardrails, durable workflows with checkpoint/resume, a typed Agent Communication Protocol, entity-level knowledge accumulation, and a plugin system with 8 lifecycle hooks.
 Agents are defined as `.agent.md` files and can be backed by any LLM provider (Claude, OpenAI, Gemini, Ollama).
 All state persists in a single SQLite database (19 tables, WAL mode, sqlite-vec + FTS5).

+TLDR, it saves you money and time by having different ai models do different work all being managed by a model that should be incredibly good, like opus.

 ## Quick Start